jchiefelk/ITEC-430/python-mysql/README.md

 <p>9) Relationships; a)One-To-One, b) One-to-Many, c) Many-to-Many</p>

-<h3>Using SQL as Systems Administration</h3>
+<h3>Using SQL as a Systems Administrator</h3>

 <p>
 	We'll be using MySQL in Windows Server 2016, see pros and cons, <a href="https://medium.com/@mindfiresolutions.usa/a-comparison-between-mysql-vs-ms-sql-server-58b537e474be">here.</a> .
 MySQL is used by ~50% of enterprises.
-Its free to use, can be used on many different platforms, but costs for support.
-Microsoft SQL Server costs money, but has recently released a Linux port in 2017, read <a href="https://www.wired.com/2017/01/microsofts-old-school-database-surprise-software-hit-year/">here</a>
+Its free to use, can be used on many different platforms, multiple different DB engine selections, but costs for support.
+Microsoft SQL Server costs money, but has recently released a Linux port in 2017, read <a href="https://www.wired.com/2017/01/microsofts-old-school-database-surprise-software-hit-year/">here.</a> .
+It is the go-to standard for .NET specific applications.
 </p>

 <h3>Getting Started on Windows</h3>

 <p>
  To install MySQL on Windows you first need to install the MySQL Installer, located here <a href="https://www.mysql.com/">here</a>.
+Then install MySQL and required libraries.
 Then install install flask, and flask-mysql
 </p>

 <pre>